Rasheed Bailey

-Rasheed Bailey (born July 29, 1993) is a professional gridiron football wide receiver for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+Rasheed Bailey (born July 29, 1993) is an American professional football wide receiver.
 He played college football at Delaware Valley.
-He has been a member of the Philadelphia Eagles, Jacksonville Jaguars, San Diego Chargers and Cleveland Browns of the National Football League (NFL) and the BC Lions of the Canadian Football League (CFL), although he was never active for a regular-season game.
+He has been a member of the Philadelphia Eagles, Jacksonville Jaguars, San Diego Chargers, and Cleveland Browns of the National Football League (NFL) and the BC Lions, Winnipeg Blue Bombers, Toronto Argonauts, and Ottawa Redblacks of the Canadian Football League (CFL).